Irieo/workshop-pypsa-gdumd/workshop-pypsa-gdumd/intro.md

-# Welcome to the PyPSA & PyPSA-Eur workshop
+# Welcome to the workshop!
 *26-28 March 2025, Berlin, Germany*

 This webpage contains PyPSA & PyPSA-Eur workshop materials for the colleagues from the Moldovan Ministry of Energy & the Technical University of Moldova.
 These materials are used as a part of the broader training program titled “Modelarea sistemului energetic al Moldovei folosind PyPSA” on behalf of the BMBF-funded Green Deal Ukraina, a project under Helmholtz-Zentrum Berlin.

 ## Google Colab

 You can work with the workshop materials without a local Python installation using online service [Google Colab](https://colab.google) which provides an online Python environment.
-This requires a Google account.
+This requires only a Google account.

 Open any jupyter notebook and click on the rocket 🚀 in the top right corner.
 It will launch a Colab workspace in your browser with the jupyter notebook loaded.